losizm/scamper/README.md

 }
 ```

-### Overriding Truststore
+### Providing Truststore

-When creating a client, you can supply the location of a truststore to override
+When creating a client, you can supply the effective truststore used for all
-the default.
+requests made via HTTPS.

 ```scala
 import scamper.ImplicitConverters.{ stringToEntity, stringToUri }